 Sopka Gunung Agung

-The last eruption of the volcano took place in 1963, and the inhabitants interpret it as angry with God.
-The eruption was so strong that it erupted about a hundred meters worse part of the volcano.
+The last eruption of the volcano took place in 1963, and the inhabitants interpret it as angriness from God.
+The eruption was so strong that it erupted about a hundred meters worse, part of the volcano.
 About 2,000 people died then.
 Since 2017, the volcano has been sounding again and tourists have unfortunately been banned from accessing it ever since.

 Rýžová pole Jatiluwih

 Rice terraces are a very common place to visit on the way to Bali.
-Jatiluwih are the classic Balinese most visited rice fields.
-Jatiluwih in translation means especially beautiful, and these terraces of rice fields definitely are.
+Jatiluwih are the classic most visited Balinese rice fields.
+Jatiluwih in translation means special beauty, and these terraces of paddy fields definitely are.
 It lies at an altitude of more than 700 meters above sea level in the western part of the island and is listed as a UNESCO World Heritage Site.
 They are adapted to tourism, there are a lot of stalls and restaurants, which can spoil the experience of the place.

 Tanah Lot is a popular tourist destination.
 It is a rock formation located near the capital city.
 The Hindu temple Pura Tanah Lot, which is the most photographed in the whole of Bali, is built on the rock.
 For Balinese, it is the most revered and most important sea temple.
 It was exhibited in the 16th century by the famous Dang Hyang Nirarthou, who considered the place holy because it was worshiped by sea gods.

 Tanah Lot lies in the sea and can only be accessed by dry feet when it is low tide.
 At high tide, you need to roll up your pants.
 The basic entrance fee to this attraction is IDR 60,000.